dramforever/config/README.md

 ## Nix Flake

-The subdirectory `nixos` contains the a Nix Flake.
+The subdirectory `nixos` contains a Nix Flake.
 To use it, use the following Flake URL:

 ```plain
 github:dramforever/config?dir=nixos